Allegations Against Staff, Carers and Volunteers

 The possible risk of harm to children should be evaluated and managed in respect of the child/ren involved and any other children in the accused member of staff's home, work or community life.

-If a strategy meeting / discussion is to be held or if Children's social care or the police are to make enquiries, the LADO should canvass their views on suspension and inform the employer.
-Only the employer, however, has the power to suspend an accused employee and they cannot be required to do so by a local authority or police.
+If a strategy meeting / discussion is to be held or if Children's Social Care or the police are to make enquiries, the LADO should canvass their views on suspension and inform the employer.
+Only the employer, however, has the power to suspend an accused employee and they cannot be required to do so or prevented from doing so by a local authority or police.

 If a suspended person is to return to work, the employer should consider what help and support might be appropriate (e.g. a phased return to work and/or provision of a mentor), and also how best to manage the member of staff's contact with the child concerned, if still in the workplace.